-The opportunity sites, shown in Figure 17, are properties that have the potential to accommodate infill development or redevelopment near planned transit, as well as to deliver public benefits, including parks, public open space, streets, and sustainable design.
-The sites are currently at different stages of delivering new buildings and benefits; some sites are under construction or undergoing development review, while other sites have been identified by property owners or Staff as high potential sites.
+The opportunity sites, shown in Figure 30, are properties that have the potential to accommodate infill development or redevelopment near planned transit, as well as to deliver public benefits, including parks, public open space, streets, and sustainable design.
+The sites are currently at different stages of delivering new buildings and benefits; some sites are under construction or undergoing development review, while other sites have been identified by property owners or staff as high potential sites.
 These sites are envisioned to help create the building form, street grid, and public amenities central to the Plan vision.
+For all figures, final road and open space alignment and design will be determined with new development or redevelopment of the site at regulatory review.